kevinhagenaars/SecureSecrets/docs/overview.md

 # Important
 When using custom values, do this by using the VSTS secured varibles and do not paste plain text in the input field!
+Also make sure the Service Principal has access to the Key Vault.

 # Prerequisites
 - Azure subscription
 - Visual Studio Team Services (VSTS)

 # Used npm packages
 - randomatic